GoodShifter/goodshifter-website-jekyll/en/_pages/2023-05-16-goodshifter-needs-your-help.md

 lang-ref: survey
 slug: goodshifter-needs-your-help
 permalink: en/goodshifter-needs-your-help
 title: GoodShifter needs your help!
-Discover oour concept and fill in our survey!
+Discover our concept and fill in our survey!
 description: GoodShifter is a mobile application that aims to facilitate food and hygiene shopping.
 It helps you choose your products better and improve their impact on your health and the environment.